keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 The following dashboard tile types are supported:

-### Data explorer tiles
+### Data Explorer tiles

-Data explorer tiles must only include a single query (i.e., one metric) with the unit and resolution set to `auto` (the default setting).
-Furthermore, queries are limited to a maximum of 100 results.
+Data Explorer tiles may be configured using either the Build or Code tab.
+In both cases tiles must only include a single query, i.e., one metric, which is limited to a maximum of 100 metric series results.
+If a tile does produce more than one metric series, a separate SLO is created for each with the dimension values being appended to the SLO name.

+To make it easy to define SLOs using Data Explorer tiles, pass and warning criteria as well as units and resolution may be specified directly in the UI using the tile properties.

+#### Pass warning criteria

-To make it easy to define SLOs using Data Explorer tiles, pass and warning criteria may be specified by adding visual thresholds directly to the tile rather than using pass and warn criteria in the tile's title.
+Pass and warn criteria can be specified by adding visual thresholds directly to the tile rather than using pass and warn criteria in the tile's title.
 If thresholds and pass and warn criteria have been specified, the thresholds will be ignored.

 Pass-warn-fail and fail-warn-pass configurations are supported.
 In both cases, three thresholds must be added using strictly monotonically increasing values and colors from the pre-defined color palette: